top of page

 5:40 PM

-In the dim light of the sinking afternoon sun, soft whimpers broke the silence, followed by the rustle of bedcovers, as a restless slight female form stirred.
-The sleeper’s legs pumped as if she was trying to run.
+In the dim light of the sinking afternoon sun, soft whimpers broke the silence, followed by the rustle of bedcovers, as a restless, slight female form stirred.
+The sleeper’s legs pumped as if she were trying to run.
 In her twilight world, she’d returned to a shadowy room where evil had taken pleasure in causing her pain.

-Abruptly, her dreamworld shifted.
+Then, abruptly, her dream world shifted.
 Light infused this new place, and the smell of roses filled her nose.
-So different from the smoky smelling, grim room of her nightmares.
+So different from the smoky-smelling, grim room of her nightmares.

 “Jessie!
 Time to come home, Jessie,” said a smooth baritone voice that seemed familiar, and yet not.
 Love so permeated that voice that it pushed away the lurid scenes that pursued her.

-She breathed a sigh of relief upon not seeing a sinister dark room with layers of smoky air.
+She breathed a sigh of relief when did not see a sinister dark room with layers of smoky air.
 Her tense shoulders relaxed as the horrific memories faded, leaving her mind blank.

 She tried to push herself into a sitting position, but stopped when the movement sent excruciating, stabbing pain throughout her body.
 Quickly deciding that moving was a bad idea, she slumped back down.
-Undeniably awake now, the young woman examined the small sunlit room in which she found herself with just slight turns of her head.
-She examined the drab beige room with windows on one side of the square space, opposite of a door…and recoiled when she realized that she didn’t recognize anything.
+Undeniably awake now, the young woman examined the small, sunlit room with slight turns of her head.
+She examined the drab beige room with windows on one side of the square space, opposite a door…and recoiled when she realized she did not recognize anything.

-Pushing her fears away, she investigated her location further.
-Sniffing, she caught the strong scent of disinfectants and thought, Okay, possibly a hospital.
+Pushing her fears aside, she investigated her location further.
+Sniffing, she caught the unmistakable scent of disinfectant and thought, Okay, possibly a hospital.

-She tugged the covers down and was startled when it revealed her left hand in a short cast that just reached the middle of her forearm.
+She tugged the covers down and was startled to find her left hand in a short cast that just reached the middle of her forearm.

-She thought a bit.
-Maybe that was the cause of her pain when she tried to sit up before.
+She thought about it.
+Maybe that was what caused her pain when she tried to sit up before.

 Deciding to try a new tactic, she awkwardly pulled her right elbow to her side and used it to shove her body upward…and thought she would die.
 Again, stopping all movement immediately, she flopped back down.
-That pain didn’t come from her wrist, that came from her back and ribs.
+That pain didn’t come from her wrist; that came from her back and ribs.
 What was wrong with them?
-When she moved her back muscles, she felt like a knife was stabbing into her.
-Her ribs seemed to be poking into places they shouldn’t and her stomach throbbed with every movement of her torso.
+When she moved her back muscles, she felt as if a knife were stabbing into her.
+Her ribs were poking into places they shouldn’t and her stomach throbbed with every movement of her torso.

 Exhausted from her hacking, she slept.
 More time passed.